Oeufs Florentine

 Why this works

-The success of Oeufs Florentine lies in the gentle cooking techniques employed, particularly the poaching of the eggs and the preparation of the spinach.
+The success of Oeufs Florentine lies in the gentle cooking techniques employed, particularly the poaching (cooking shell-less eggs by sliding them into barely-simmering water until the white sets) of the eggs and the preparation of the spinach.
 Poaching the eggs in a simmering water bath allows for a delicate setting of the whites while keeping the yolks perfectly runny, which creates a luxurious texture when broken.
-The addition of Mornay or Hollandaise sauce enriches the dish with a creamy consistency that complements the sautéed spinach.
+The addition of Mornay (a classic French béchamel — milk-thickened-with-butter-and-flour — enriched with cheese) or Hollandaise (a warm emulsion sauce of butter beaten into egg yolk with lemon) sauce enriches the dish with a creamy consistency that complements the sautéed spinach.
 If the eggs seem to break apart during poaching, adding a splash of vinegar to the water can help the whites coagulate more quickly.
 Additionally, ensuring not to overcrowd the pot while poaching maintains even cooking.
 The brief glazing under the broiler adds a delightful golden finish to the sauce, enhancing both flavor and visual appeal.
 Combining these elements ensures a sophisticated yet approachable dish that elevates any brunch experience, showcasing classic French techniques.

 Safety note.
 The canonical medium-poach yields whites that are set and yolks that are still creamy and just-flowing.
 For high-risk diners (pregnancy, immunocompromised, very young or old), poach the eggs through to fully-set yolks — extend the poaching time to 5 minutes or finish them under the broiler until firm.